nwisbeta/github.io/pages/app_design/user-feedback.md

 folder: app_design
 ---

-Provide feedback for every user action (iOS Human Interface Guidelines).
+The design must provide feedback for every user action (iOS Human Interface Guidelines).
 For example:

 * Profide confirmation messages for data entry
 * Show entry of each digit as a dot for PIN entry